ELKHAMY/Age_Calculating/README.md

 # Age_Calculating
-simple winform app to calculate your age with nice ui C#
+simple winform app to calculate your age with nice ui with C# C#